Posts by Sharon Jaynes

 My friend’s dad, Mr. Evans, gathered up a few of us teenagers and drove us to a church just outside my hometown.
 We were going to give our testimonies at a Saturday night gathering of strangers.
 I’d never stood behind a podium, spoken into a mic, or stared at a sea of faces thinking I had something to say.

-When my name was called, I walked up the stage steps, took a deep breath, and told all those staring eyes about how Jesus plucked me out of a home filled with alcohol abuse and violence.
-I also told them about the woman who introduced me to Jesus and how
+When my name was called, I walked up the stage steps, took a deep breath, and told all those staring eyes about how Jesus plucked me out of a home filled with alcohol abuse and violence, and about parents who fought all the time, and about hiding in the closet.

 Read More